treehouse-projects/aspnet-comic-book-gallery/walkthroughs/add-series-list-and-detail-views/02-adding-a-series-model.md

 # Add Series List and Detail Views

-In this step-by-step walkthrough, we’ll update the Comic Book Gallery website with a feature that will allow users to view the list of available series for our comic books.

-To implement this feature, we’ll need to extend our data model, add a new repository, controller, and a couple of new views.
-Along the way, there’ll be lots of opportunity to practice what we’ve learned in the [ASP.NET MVC Basics](https://teamtreehouse.com/library/aspnet-mvc-basics) course.

 ## Adding a Series Model

 In this step, we’ll extend our data model to include a `Series` model.
 Let’s start by taking a look at the relationship that exists between our `ComicBook` and `Series` models.